Agroecology: Africa

 Garí wrote two papers for the FAO in the early 2000s about using an agroecological approach which he called "agrobiodiversity" to empower farmers to cope with the impacts of the AIDS on rural areas in Africa.

 In 2011, the first encounter of agroecology trainers took place in Zimbabwe and issued the Shashe Declaration.

+In Ethiopia, the Private Sector Incentives and Investments (PSii) project, following in the footprints of the Alliance of Bioversity International and CIAT (International Center for Tropical Agriculture), exemplifies the practical application of agroecology in developing nations.
+In October 2024, a PSii project in the Doyogena region of Ethiopia was awarded praise from local and agricultural officials.
+The project stressed the importance of practices such as rotation of faba beans and wheat to help enhance soil health, reduce chemical reliance, and increase productivity.
+These initiatives were put in place to promote climate resilient methods of agriculture and to diversify the many clusters of wheat farms in the area.
+The project has shown signs of immense success in both improvements in soil quality and crop yields, which has sparked conversations about possibilities of wider adoption in similar regions throughout the local area and throughout Africa.

 Europe

 The European Commission supports the use of sustainable practices, such as precision agriculture, organic farming, agroecology, agroforestry and stricter animal welfare standards through the Green Deal and the Farm to Fork Strategy.

 Debate

-Within those academic research areas that focus on topics related to agriculture or ecology such as agronomy, veterinarian science, environmental science, and others, there is much debate regarding what model of agriculture or agroecology should be supported through policy.
-Agricultural departments of different countries support agroecology to varying degrees, with the UN being perhaps its biggest proponent.
+Academic research areas that focus on topics related to agriculture or ecology, such as agronomy, veterinary science, environmental science, and others, are heatedly debating which model of agriculture or agroecology should be supported through policy.
+Agricultural departments of different countries support agroecology to varying degrees, with the UN perhaps its most prominent proponent.